 - 4 slices white cheddar cheese

-- Topping suggestions: sour cream, salsa, guacamole, lettuce, tomato
+- Optional toppings: sour cream, salsa, guacamole, lettuce, tomato.

-- To a large bowl, add ground turkey, taco seasoning, crushed tortilla chips, and beaten egg.
-Grate the onion over the bowl to catch all the juice.
-Mix everything together using your hands until it is combined.
+- In a large bowl, lightly beat egg until combined.
+Add ground turkey, taco seasoning, and crushed tortilla chips.
+Finely mince onion or coarsely grate it over the bowl to catch all the juice.
+Mix everything together using your hands until mixture is combined.
 Do not overmix.

 - Form into four equal patties, pressing down the middle of each so they are slightly thinner in the middle.
 Arrange on prepared sheet pan.

 - Broil about 6 minutes or until golden brown, flip, cook for another 4 to 5 minutes, or until internal temperature measures 165°F. Top burgers with cheese, broil 15 to 30 seconds or until cheese is melted (watch carefully!).

 - Add to buns, top as desired, and serve immediately.

 - Nutrition information includes cheese, but not bun or additional toppings.